Crockpot Stuffed Pepper Soup

 - about 2 cups cooked brown rice, for serving

-- freshly shredded cheddar cheese, for serving (optional)
+- shredded regular or dairy free cheddar cheese, for serving (optional)

 - chopped fresh parsley, for serving (optional)